yunho-c/yunho-c/README.md

 That said, my "area of expertise" (in which I spent enough time to build substantial skillsets) are:
 - inference optimization of machine learning algorithms (for on-device / edge inference)
 - training and tuning of large transformer models, and infusing different encoders for multi-modality (e.g., 3D point cloud)
-- building software systems in general (web, app, backend/database, CLI tools, and a hint of memory-safe systems-level programs)
+- building software systems in general (web, app, backend/database, CLI tools, and a hint of systems-level programs)

 ### ❤️‍🔥 I love working with